ewdlop/HR-Resources/README.md

 # HR-Resources

-Please put a section in your employee-handbook that tells the employees' family member to not to touch the
+Please put a section in your employee handbook that tells the employees' family members not to touch the company equipment if their hands are wet.